lfit/releng-docs-conf/docs/index.rst

 Linux Foundation Sphinx documentation common configuration project.

-This package is a set of default configurations for various Linux Foundation projects that use Sphinx to share a common configuration.
+This package is a set of default configurations for Linux Foundation projects that use Sphinx to share a common configuration.

 Contents: